binipringle/contracts/_texts/0-outline.md

 ## Public Policy

 In general, parties may contract as they wish, and courts will enforce their agreements without passing on their substance.
 Sometimes, however, a court will decide that the interest in freedom of contract is outweighed by some overriding interest of society and will refuse to enforce a promise or other term on grounds of public policy.
-(RST Second 8 Intro).
 When determining whether a contract should not be enforced for public policy reasons, courts look at competing private values of individual freedom vs. public values of social regulation.
 Often these competing values are expressed as the private interest in freedom of choice competing against a public interest in some other policy, or as free market economic notions competing against moral values.

 Under the RST § 179, a public policy against the enforcement of promises or other terms may be derived by the court from (a) legislation relevant to such a policy, or (b) the need to protect some aspect of the public welfare, as is the case for the judicial policies against, for example (i) restraint of trade (§§ 186-188), (ii) impairment of family relations (§§ 189-191), and (iii) interference with other protected interests (§§ 192-196, 356).
 Policies tend to be grounded in moral values, economic notions and the protection of government institutions.